Living in Brussels is common, but there are many picturesque cities and communes to live in Belgium, such as Antwerp, Ghent, Tervuren, or Waterloo.

 Beyond living in Brussels there are plenty of main Belgian cities and communes that make great homes for expatriates moving to Belgium.
-With good Belgian public transport links and road networks, it’s possible to live farther afield than Brussels and communte to work.
-With Belgium being renowned as having some of the worst traffic jams in Europe, being connected to a public transport system may also be a consideration when choosing a neighbourhood or city to live in Belgium.
+With good Belgian public transport links and road networks, it’s possible to live farther afield than Brussels and commute to work.
+With Belgium being renowned as having some of the worst traffic jams in Europe, being connected to a public transport system may also be a consideration when choosing a neighborhood or city to live in Belgium.
 Here are some of the best Belgian cities and communes to live in.

 Antwerp offers a truly multicultural environment with an ingrained mix of nationalities.
 There is a well-sized population of British and American families and a good choice of English-speaking clubs and societies, plus several international schools.
 With the added fact that the majority of Flemish speakers speak English, Antwerp becomes an attractive place to relocate.
 Besides Antwerp’s English-speaking communities, there are several other well-established international communities that contribute to Antwerp’s dynamic multicultural environment.

 Antwerp’s focus on fashion and cultural tourism has earned it the title of ‘trendiest city’ in travel articles.
 There are also numerous business establishments owing to the port and industrial development, plus a young population drawn to the university facilities and rising job opportunities.